3ss0/LAM-app/README.md

 # LAM-app
-simple social web app to register users to display their bio using : ( express , mongodb / mongoose , passport for autheticating )
+simple social web app to register users to display their bio using : ( express , mongodb / mongoose , passport for authenticating )